-September 28, 2021

-PB21-0420.
-1415 Marseille Drive Page 4 of 4

-Dated

-PLANNING BOARD OF THE CITY OF MIAMI BEACH, FLORIDA

-BY:

-Rogelio A. Madan, AICP Chief of Planning and Sustainability for Chairman

-STATE OF FLORIDA) COUNTY OF MIAMI-DADE)

-The foregoing instrument was acknowledged before me this day of , , by Rogelio A. Madan, Chief of Community Planning and Sustainability for the City of Miami Beach, Florida, a Florida Municipal Corporation, on behalf of the corporation.
+Dated NING BOARD OF THE OF MIAMI BEACH, FLORIDA Rogelio A. Madan, AICP Chief of Planning and Sustainability or Chairman STATE OF FLORIDA) COUNTY OF MIAMI-DADE) The foregoing instrument was acknowled by Rogelio A Sustainability for the City of Miami Beach, Florida the corporation.
 He is personally known to me.

-[NOTARIAL SEAL]

-Notary: Print Name: Notary Public, State of Florida My Commission Expires: Commission Number:

-Approved As To Form : Legal Department ()

-Filed with the Clerk of the Planning Board on (( )
+[NOTARIAL SEAL] Notary: Print Name: Notary Public, State of Florida My Commission Expires: Commission Number: Approved As To Form: Legal Department ( Filed with the Clerk of the Planning E Board on (